 With the mouth still closed, the operculum opens and the opercular cavity now contracts forcing the deoxygenated water out.

 The exposure of the gills to water poses certain problems concerning salt movement.
 In freshwater salt is able to easily diffuse out of the fish into the hypotonic water.
 To maintain a healthy salt concentration within their body, they:

 Do not drink freshwater (which would dilute the body salt levels)

 Excrete a mucus over their body surface to minimise water and salt movement

 Excrete large volumes of diluted urine

 Obtain more salt from their diet and absorb as much as possible through the gills

 Marine fish on the other hand, have the completely opposite problem.
 Water is continuously lost from the fish and salt is continually being taken up.
-To maintain healthy levels of water and salt marine fish:
+Marine researchers, with the help of many other equipment from what is commercially used, have found that to maintain healthy levels of water and salt marine fish:

 Excrete a small volume of isotonic urine (The kidneys lack loops of Henle meaning they are unable to concentrate their urine)

 Chloride is actively pumped out of the fish by specialised chloride cells in the epithelium of the gill, whilst sodium diffuses out between epithelial cells along the electrical gradient